philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 JuMP is a Rosetta Stone for optimization - with a single formulation, a problem can be tested on a variety of different solving tools.
 The project is still new and [in active development](https://github.com/JuliaOpt/JuMP.jl), but in its present state it brings a refreshing change to optimization problem formulation.

 JuMP is not the first project to support multiple solvers, but it is the most actively maintained and the easiest to use.
 What it accomplishes is making a clean, maintainable way to express optimization problems to a variety of different solving packages.
-Thus, to some extent, a user can express the problem they wish to solver, then independently identify a solver that provides the features necessary to solve that problem.
+Thus, to some extent, a user can express the problem they wish to solve, then independently identify a solver that provides the features necessary to solve that problem.

 <div class="panel panel-info">
     <div class="panel-heading">